jbeale1/UMAP/README.md

 Reality check: this animation cycles between 15,000 records of real data recorded in 2021, and the same number of records of random data in which each column separately has the same mean and standard deviation as the corresponding measured data column, and is plotted in the same mapping.
 In both plots, points are colored by "v2" (velocity).
 You can see UMAP puts even random data into the same general shapes.
 However, the differences between these two plots are a fingerprint of the real dataset, due to whatever correlations exist between variables.
 ![real data and random](https://github.com/jbeale1/UMAP/blob/main/pics/Car-2021-random-compare.gif?raw=true)

+After creating the map with some training data, I put a set of test data into the same map, took the closest point in the original dataset to each point in the test data, and compared the differences between each variable in those two points as a function of the distribution over the full dataset.
+As hoped, the new points on average, mapped to the original data set points more closely than half the distribution (0.5) away, in every case.
+Doing the same test with a random dataset (but having the correct mean and std.dev on each axis separately) showed in that case, the nearest mapped point was essentially uncorrelated (0.5).
+`
+frames,  v1,    v2,     v3,   stdev,  minY, size,   dir
+[+0.243 +0.192 +0.146 +0.177 +0.217 +0.303 +0.269 +0.056]    real data
+[+0.517 +0.650 +0.647 +0.642 +0.527 +0.573 +0.519 +0.752]    randomized data
+`